thephez/docs-core/docs/reference/block-chain-serialized-blocks.md

 # Serialized Blocks

-Under current [consensus rules](../resources/glossary.md#consensus-rules), a [block](../resources/glossary.md#block) is not valid unless its serialized size is less than or equal to 2 MB.
+Under current [consensus rules](../resources/glossary.md#consensus-rules), a {term}`block` is not valid unless its serialized size is less than or equal to 2 MB.
 All fields described below are counted towards the serialized size.

 | Bytes    | Name         | Data Type        | Description |
 | - | - | - | - |